 After buying a Lemonade from the Department Store (to bribe the route guards with), I returned to Lavender Town to defeat my rival for the 4th time.
 The Pokemon Tower is normally the part where Magikarp-only runs end, as they normally don’t have access to a move that can harm Ghost types.
 Luckily we have Dragon Rage, which solves that problem.

-After defeating the ghostly Marowak and rescuing Mr. Fuji, he teleports us back to his house and gifts me the Poke Flute, meaning we can finally wake the Snorlaxes and reach Saffron City, which appears to be overrun with Rockets that have taken Silph Co hostage.
+After defeating the ghostly Marowak and rescuing Mr. Fuji, he teleported us back to his house and gifted me the Poke Flute, meaning we can finally wake the Snorlaxes and reach Saffron City, which appeared to be overrun with Rockets that have taken Silph Co hostage.

 Well, we can’t have that.
 After sneaking my way past guards and obtaining the Card Key, I raided the labs to loot some valuable Ethers and rematched Giovanni to claim the powerful Master Ball.
 Giovanni was still a pushover, but the real boss of Silph Co was my rival Blue, finally showing his stripes and giving me a much harder fight than I anticipated.
 I almost backtracked to Celadon to grab some X items because the Exeggcute in particular was constantly Leech Seeding me, a serious issue in any single-Pokemon run.
 After a while I started resetting unless I could defeat Exeggcute without being seeded, and even then I only eventually won because Alakazam wasted two turns Disabling my Splash and Tackle.
 But I’ll take it, because we got Sabrina coming up next and we’re gonna need all the XP we can get.